IIIF/api/image_api/rest_extension.md

 | ------------------------- | -----------------| -------- | ----------- |
 | [Content-Type][http-content-type] | Request  | yes | The Media Type for the image |

-The server should only be capable of returning one format from this URI, and MAY either ignore the Accept header if it is included in request, or return a 406 (Not Acceptable) status.
+The server MUST return the image in a single format from this URI.
+It MAY either ignore any Accept header included in request, or return a 406 (Not Acceptable) status in response to an attempt to content-negotiate.

 ### 2.2 HEAD